This article contains visuals regarding the global impact of the COVID-19 virus. It will be updated as new data is retrieved, analysed and visualised.

 The global pandemic that is the COVID-19 coronavirus is the first to occur in an era of open source data and tools to learn about its impact.
 This article contains a series of visuals analysing the number of deaths attributed to COVID-19 worldwide.
 These statistics may be upsetting.
 If you do not want to view such information, please leave the page now.

 This article plots countries per continent, showing the changing cumulative deaths daily from the day at least 10 deaths attributed to COVID-19 was reported, per country.
 For a worldwide comparison and details about the underlying data, view COVID-19: Daily Updates.

 Cumulative deaths daily by continent

 The data is retrieved from https://github.com/CSSEGISandData/COVID-19.
 Locations are tidied according to notes in the related Daily Updates post.
 Counts are actual values.
 They have not been scaled to account for different population sizes.
+View COVID-19: Different Strokes, for scaling comparisons and explanation.
 The accuracy of the reporting is unknown and may vary by country.
 For notes about preparation and the daily change log, visit COVID-19: Daily Updates

 All analysis and visualisation completed in Python 3.